A first eigenvalue estimate for embedded hypersurfaces in positive Ricci curvature manifolds: Introduction

-\begin{rem} If the mean curvature $H$ of $\Sigma$ is zero, the lower bound of first nonzero eigenvalue concides with Theorem \ref{CW}.
-Thus, Theorem \ref{cor eigenvaule mean curvature} extends the result of Choi and Wang (Theorem \ref{CW}) to non-minimal hypersurface. \end{rem} Due to the Cauchy inequality, we have $nS_\Sigma\geq H_\Sigma^2$.
-Hence \begin{cor} Under the conditions of Theorem \ref{cor eigenvaule mean curvature}, we have
+\end{thm} \begin{rem} If the mean curvature $H$ of $\Sigma$ is zero, the lower bound of the first nonzero eigenvalue coincides with Theorem \ref{CW}.
+Thus, Theorem \ref{thm eigenvaule mean curvature} \footnote{ Theorem \ref{thm eigenvaule mean curvature} overlaps with that of \cite{Pak}.
+We note that a key step (see Case B on page 275) in \cite{Pak} implicitly requires additional assumptions, which are not stated explicitly.
+The argument presented in this paper provides a complete and self-contained proof under the stated hypotheses.
+We thank P. T. Ho, the author of \cite{Pak}, for helpful correspondence on this point. } extends the result of Theorem \ref{CW} to non-minimal hypersurfaces. \end{rem} Due to the Cauchy inequality, we have $nS_{\max}\geq |H|_{\max}^2$.
+Hence \begin{cor} Under the conditions of Theorem \ref{thm eigenvaule mean curvature}, we have